xoxzo/blog.xoxzo.com/content/Community/bootstrap-night-vol4-en.md

 Although the numbers are still small, I feel that the number of people who are attracted to this alternative way of living and business is increasing.

-A photo time took place before dismissed.
+Photo time before everyone went home.

 ![Bootstrap Night! 集合写真]({filename}/images/bootstrap-night-people.jpg)